davidgt/SkyAerosolAnalyzer/README.md

 ## Demo

 The demo online of [SkyAerosol_API](http://www.aerosolanalyzer.tk/) with the Daily Average of AERONET

 http://www.aerosolanalyzer.tk/

-## The parts of softare
+## The parts of software

 This are the parts of the whole project:

 * Backend based on [SailsJS](http://sailsjs.org/#!/getStarted) and serving [AERONET data](http://aeronet.gsfc.nasa.gov/cgi-bin/combined_data_access_new) with a [mongoDB](https://www.mongodb.org/)
 * Frontend is a web page [Bootstrap](http://getbootstrap.com/) + [D3js](http://d3js.org/) + [DataMaps](http://datamaps.github.io/)
 * (work in progress) Image processing
 * (work in progress) App for Android

 ## Install on your own server

 In order to install the backend and serve your own data.
 You must install the back end, based on SailsJS.
-This is located at GItHub repository as skyAA_backend
+This is located at GItHub repository as backend

 ### Install NodeJS and SailsJS

 In *Debian*: